-The RAP Urban Forest Program is successful in creating a standard of maintenance, care, preservation, and protection that would support a sustainable urban forest.
-Most standards of scape of Los Angeles has been disrupted to accomodate a developing City, and having a sustainable urban forest will require ongoing human intervention.
-The UFP detailed stantural practices at the time for tree protection ratios, and other maintenance activities.
-The
+The UFP recognizes that the natural landscape of Los Angeles has been disrupted to accommodate a developing City, and having a sustainable urban forest will require ongoing human intervention.
+The UFP detailed standards were developed out of the best arboricultural practices at the time for tree protection during construction, pruning, replacement ratios, and other maintenance activities.
+The UFP clearly explains what is expected from City staff and any contractor that may perform work on or around a park tree.